Mehdi Ben Barka: Cooperation with Czechoslovak intelligence

 Czech historian Jan Koura revealed in a 2020 article that Ben Barka had collaborated with Czechoslovak secret service (StB) from 1961 until his abduction in 1965.
 This had been suggested 15 years before, but received little attention until confirmed by documents discovered by Koura.
 Ben Barka made regular trips to Czechoslovakia; he provided the StB with intelligence and fulfilled specific intelligence operations, for which he was financially rewarded.
 The Czechoslovak secret service provided Ben Barka (codenamed "Sheikh") with intelligence training in 1965.
 Barka also asked the StB to train a small group of UNFP members based in Algeria with the intention of overthrowing the King Hassan II.
 Although the StB refused his request and was willing to train Moroccans only on conspiracy methods, surveillance, and anti-surveillance measures, Ben Barka's cooperation with the StB and his visits of Czechoslovakia were no secret to General Mohamed Oufkir and Moroccan intelligence service.
 According to Koura, Ben Barka's kidnapping may have been related to his alleged plan to stage a coup in Morocco with the help of the Czechoslovak secret service.
 During his last visit in Prague in early October 1965, Mehdi Ben Barka complained that King Hassan II was taking various measures against him and asked the secret service for a small handgun to protect himself as he feared assassination.

 Legacy

 Victoria Brittain, writing in The Guardian, called Ben Barka a "revolutionary theoretician as significant as Frantz Fanon and Che Guevara", whose "influence reverberated far beyond their own continent".
 His writings have been collected and translated in French by his son Bachir Ben Barka and published in 1999 under the title Écrits politiques (1957–1965).

+Ben Barka's murder was dramatized in the 1972 film The Assassination, directed by Yves Boisset; the role of "Sadiel" (inspired by Ben Barka) was played by Gian Maria Volonté.
+In the 2005 film I Saw Ben Barka Get Killed, directed by Serge Le Péron, Ben Barka was played by Simon Abkarian.